pac4j/jee-pac4j/README.md

 ## Migration guide

+Authorizations are now handled by the library so the `ClientFactory` can now longer be used and is replaced by a `ConfigFactory` which builds a `Config` which gathers clients (for authentication) and authorizers (for authorizations).

 The `isAjax` parameter is no longer available as AJAX requests are now automatically detected.
 The `stateless` parameter is no longer available as the stateless nature is held by the client itself.

-The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead.
+The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead (with the `authorizerName` parameter).

+The application logout process can be managed with the `ApplicationLogoutFilter`.

 ## Demo